mchome/flutter_statusbarcolor/README.md

 ## Note that

-- If you find the foreground color reverted after changing the app lifecycle, please use fluter's [WidgetsBindingObserver](https://docs.flutter.io/flutter/widgets/WidgetsBindingObserver-class.html) mixin.
+- If you find the foreground color reverted after changing the app lifecycle, please use flutter's [WidgetsBindingObserver](https://docs.flutter.io/flutter/widgets/WidgetsBindingObserver-class.html) mixin.
 - If ios build does not work, please send issues or pull requests.